• Skip to primary navigation

 Using a large chef’s knife, chop the prepared florets into tiny pieces.
 Even though this process may take a little longer than with a food processor or hand grater, it’s very simple to do, using minimal utensils.

-Cauliflower rice in a cast iron skillet with a wooden spoon in the pan.
+Uncooked fresh riced cauliflower in a cast iron skillet with a wooden spoon in the pan.

 How to cook from fresh

-• Heat a generous amount of oil in a skillet (just enough to lightly cover the bottom) over medium heat.
+• Heat a generous amount of oil in a skillet (just enough to lightly cover the bottom) over medium heat

-• Add the ‘rice’ and stir fry, until just tender (think al dente!).
+• Add the 'rice' and any seasonings

 How long to cook